 Remodeling a kitchen is a process.
 During that process you will need a temporary kitchen to prep and clean in.
 How can you keep the essentials handy for your day-to-day life?
 You set up a temporary kitchen!
 This can be located in a dining room, living room or even a corner of the kitchen itself.
-Village Home Stores suggests these 15 must-have items for your temporary kitchen during a remodel.
-Print off your own checklist of these items here.
+Here are our suggestions for some setup zones you may need and 15 must-haves to be sure and keep handy during your kitchen remodel with Village Home Stores.
+Print off a quick reference of these suggested items right here.

 1. Decide what small appliances best fit the lifestyle of your family.
 Choose appliances that can be used for multiple tasks.
-A toaster oven may become your new favorite small appliance.
-Many are available with convection features and interior capacities that will make it possible to prepare many different meals.
+A versatile countertop appliance like a toaster oven or air fryer may become your new favorite possession during your remodel.
+Features and large interior capacities of these items make it possible to prepare many different meals.
 Take note that these ovens can get very hot in the areas surrounding them.
 Keep the space clear and avoid stacking items on top.
 Crock pots, rice-cookers, and countertop grills can each be used and stored off-site in another room.
 You can still prepare meals at home without eating out every day.
-Follow our Pinterest board of recipes to enjoy during your remodel.
+If you need inspiration, follow our Pinterest board of recipes to enjoy during your remodel.

 2. No immediate access to water?
 Keep a bottle of anti-bacterial gel accessible for you and the crew.
 Stop germs from spreading without needing running water.